Limited to 12 travelers...We think Kenya has the BEST game parks! Our tour begins in Nairobi & finishes on the Indian Ocean coast in Mombasa

 Those taking our 13-DAY African Safari:

-Depart Nairobi this evening and board the overnight flight from Nairobi to Europe.
-Breakfast
+This evening board your overnight flight from Nairobi to Europe.
+Breakfast.

 Those taking our 19-DAY African Safari:

 This morning we drive back to Nairobi.
-This afternoon is free.
 Overnight in Nairobi.

 NAIROBI – AMBOSELI